-The middle row is \ref {defining tilde H}, the exact sequence defining $\tilde{H}$.
-The middle column is also an exact sequence, where the map $\eta$ denote for the reduction map by mod $p^{n-1}$ and $j$ the natural projection $Fil^i\to Fil^i/Fil^{i+1}=E^i$.
+The middle row is (\ref {defining tilde H}), the exact sequence defining $\tilde{H}$.
+The middle column is also an exact sequence because of locally free assumption, where the map $\eta$ denotes the reduction map by mod $p^{n-1}$ and $j$ the natural projection $Fil^i\to Fil^i/Fil^{i+1}=E^i$.
 By the commutativity of left upper triangle, we see that the map $\rho$ factors through the surjective map $\bar{c}$, so that there is an exact sequence

 By the commutativity of the left lower triangle and the surjectivity of the left vertical map $\eta\times j$, the above exact sequence is replaced by the following exact sequence: